ubk8751/BigDataAnalysis/QnA.md

 - **Hashing**: Instead of comparing SourceLines directly, calculate hash values (e.g., checksums or cryptographic hashes) for each SourceLine.
 Then, compare the hash values first, and only if they match, perform a detailed line-by-line comparison.
 Hashing can significantly reduce the number of full text comparisons.
 - **Tokenization**: In a way similar to hashing, one can tokenize the SourceLines into smaller units, such as words or symbols, using a lexer or tokenizer.
 Then, compare the tokenized representations of the lines.
 Tokenization can help identify partial similarities without comparing entire lines.
 - **Caching**: One can implement caching mechanisms to store previously compared chunks or lines.
 If the same chunks appear in different files, reuse the comparison results to avoid redundant work.
 To more efficiently one can implement an algorithm that sorts out the most commonly found clone elements, although it might not be too applicable to this program since it might be that every clone is unique.

+# Comparing two chunks implies \code{CHUNKSIZE} comparisons of individual \code{SourceLines}.
+What can be done to reduce the number of comparisons?

+A way I can consider is to implement hashing of the `SourceLines` to make them easier to compare and store, and then implement a has table with the strucutre `<hash, file>`.
+You need then only to look what hashes has more than one file source and investigate those.

+# Studying the time it takes to process each file, do you see any trends as the number of already processed files grow?
+What may be the reasons for these trends (think in terms of the data processing algorithms)?